Get insider access

 USB-C

 These buds come with a carrying case that holds three additional charges.
-There's a USB-C port so that you can recharge the case.
-It doesn't support wireless charging, though.
+The case has a USB-C port for charging, but it doesn't support wireless charging.